BlackButterfli/group6_project/README.md

 3. When entering the name of the file to the program, include the extension.
 4. Avoid using the same filename for multiple files to prevent conflicts.

+Remove results folders after each use:
+When you use option 1 or option 2, your results would be created in a folder inside "code" folder.
+You must move the results folder with all its content from "code" folder after everytime you get results.
+If you dont, the next time you try and have results, they will be added to previous results and/or rewrtie the previous results.

 # ACKNOWLEDGMENTS #

 This project was created by the amazing contributers: